ucsd-cse599-s18/ucsd-cse599-s18.github.io/portfolios/index.md

 observations to the **Characteristics of effective feedback** at the bottom of the form.
 Include the completed form/reflection in your portfolio.

+## Teaching Reflections (Separate documents: PDF, Google doc, Text, or whatever)

+Your portfolio must included a minimum of one reflection on your own teaching, and one reflection on someone else's teaching.
+The exception to this rule is is that if you are not teaching a discussion section this quarter, you may submit two reflections of someone else's teaching.
+You are welcome to have more.

+We will make more details of this available before week 2.
 ## End of Quarter Reflection (document of any kind)

 The final piece of your Portfolio is a reflection to be done at the end of the